ElamC/spot-app/README.md

 ## Contributing

-This project is now archived, but contributions are welcome!
+This project is now archived.

 ## License